jksmith9/17lands-helper/README.md

 # 17lands Helper Bot
-Discord bot for scraping 17lands data
+Discord bot for scraping 17lands data.
+Forked from Jason Ye's to continue set updates.

 ## Status
 The bot is currently hosted on heroku, so should be up continuously!
 I am not currently actively developing it, though I may add some more features in the future.
 Feel free to make a PR if you have an improvement/idea!